wensboy/dotfiles/README.md

 + Able to solve some problems on their own
 + Enduring curiosity, eternal passion :)

+**About device information**

+---

+operating system:
+    - based on arch
+others:
+    - all is ok :)

+---

 ## Necessary tools

 - alacritty